 - On at least one occasion they successfully managed to get paid five times.

-- They get paid four times in The Body Politic, starting here.
+- They get paid four times in "The Body Politic", starting here.
 They get paid twice for stealing Xinchub's corpse, once for preventing the same theft, and once more for cloning a copy.
 Though it's worth noting that the two sides paying for the corpse's theft are actually working together, because "[Tagon] will do anything if he thinks he can be paid twice".

 - The Order of the Stick explains the trope with a simple quote: